Multi-Factor Authentication (MFA)

 Which applications and services require second-factor verification?

-All Microsoft 365 services and applications (Microsoft Teams, OneDrive, SharePoint, Outlook/Exchange, and others), or those that use Microsoft 365 authorization for verification.
+All Microsoft 365 services and applications (Microsoft Teams, OneDrive, SharePoint, Outlook/Exchange, and others), as well as those that use authentication through Microsoft Entra ID.

 Can I use multiple verification methods?